 Three pillars of monetization

 Building a business case for both the technological and organizational investment in smartphone telematics hinges on three pillars.
-And it’s their combination that delivers a compelling commercial narrative, rather than any one in isolation.

-2. New communication channel
+Better communication channel